 If you are planning to capture aerial shots in Lapland, there are a few things to take into consideration before taking off your drone.
 Here is a brief overview of your responsibilities, how to use drones in cold Arctic weather, and Lapland aerial photography services.

-EU drone regulations apply in Finland, and a new set of regulations was implemented at the beginning of 2021.
-We have put together a summary of the regulations that pertain to what is called the Open Category – that is, drone operations where the visual contact remains during the flying, the flying height remains less than 120 meters, and the drone weighs less than 25 kg.
+EU drone regulations apply in Finland, and a new, full set of regulations was implemented at the beginning of 2023.
+You don’t need to complete the examination if you fly drones that are both under 250g and have no cameras.
+Here, we’ve put together a summary of the regulations that pertain to what is called the Open Category – that is, drone operations where the visual contact remains during the flying, the flying height remains less than 120 meters, and the drone weighs less than 25 kg.
 While the following list is by no means comprehensive, it should give you a good idea of what to expect and what is expected of you when flying a drone.
-These regulations are valid during the transition period from 1 January 2021 to 1 January 2023.

 The Open Category is subcategorized as follow: